Swagata-Roy/Swagata-Roy/README.md

 🔗 [GitHub](https://github.com/Swagata-Roy) • [Email Me](mailto:swagata19s18r@gmail.com)

 I am an innovative web developer with a solid foundation in **Computer Science and Engineering**.
 I hold a **B.Sc.
 (Hons)** in Computer Science.
-Throughout my academic journey, I have engaged in cutting-edge **machine learning** and **AI projects**, driven by a passion for leveraging technology to address real-world challenges.
+Throughout my academic journey, I have engaged in cutting-edge **machine learning** and **AI projects**, driven by a passion for leveraging AI to address real-world challenges.

 ## 🔥 Technologies